-However, there are earplugs specialized for motorcycle riders.
-These employ special filters that block high noise levels such as wind noise but allow speech, engine note, communication system audio and surrounding sounds through.
-They are expensive but bear in mind that hearing aids are a lot more expensive and your hearing is priceless.
+There are earplugs specialised for motorcycle riders.
+These employ special filters that attenuate (block) high noise levels such as wind noise but allow speech, engine note, communication system audio, and surrounding sounds through.
+They are more expensive but bear in mind that hearing aids are a lot more expensive and your hearing is priceless.

 Besides saving you from hearing damage and loss, earplugs cuts down on the fatigue from fighting the noise.
 Additionally, you are not overwhelmed by the wind noise into thinking you’re riding too fast, allowing to concentrate on other aspects of riding.